NadavShaar/myLocations/README.md

 # myLocations
-> An interview test project.
+> An interview test project that allows the user to maintain a list of categorized locations.

 ### Highlights
 - themed